 SPAN 305.
 APPLIED PHONETICS.
 This course is a systematic examination of how the sounds of Spanish are produced.
 By learning and applying phonetic and phonological principles, this course is intended to help students improve their pronunciation.
 It also introduces the linguistic variation of Spanish in Spain, the United States, and Latin America.
 Students learn to identify and comprehend the dialects of Spanish and will be trained in using this skill in professional settings.
 Required of all Spanish majors and those desiring teacher certification in Spanish.
-Prerequisite: Spanish 202.
+Taught in Spanish.
+Prerequisite: Spanish 202 or placement exam.
+Spanish 202 may be taken concurrently with permission from the department.

 SPAN 306.
 ADVANCED COMMUNICATION.
 This class offers an engaging encounter with advanced Spanish grammar by creating real-life scenarios and situations where students can apply what they learn.
 Students practice how to target their discourse to specific audiences using particular formats, for instance, presentations, interviews, formal and informal letters, emails, and other academic and professional reports.
+Taught in Spanish.
 Required of all Spanish majors and of those desiring teacher certification in Spanish.
-Prerequisite: Spanish 202.
-Fall semester only, three hours.
+Prerequisite: Spanish 202 or placement exam.

 SPAN 315.
 PROFESSIONAL SPANISH.
 This course focuses on the evolution and current state of fields such as business, healthcare, translation, and media in Spain, the United States, and Latin America.
 The course will study historical and legal contexts, offer in-depth learning and practice of specific vocabulary and structures relevant to those fields, and develop cultural competency applicable to professional situations.
 This course also provides an opportunity for students to create a portfolio of documents in Spanish that may be used in a job search and, when possible, the completion of an applied learning project.
-Prerequisite: Spanish 295 or 301.
-Offered periodically, semester course, three hours.
+Taught in Spanish.
+Prerequisite: Spanish 303 or 306; or Spanish 202 may be taken concurrently with permission from the department.

 SPAN 316.
 BUSINESS CULTURE IN THE HISPANIC WORLD.
 This course offers an overview of the process of industrialization and the evolution of the markets of goods and services in Latin America.
 Students also learn about salaries, labor contracts, and important cases involving business ethics.
 The course concludes with a study of the rise of Hispanic global brands and their impact in today's economy.
 Students read biographies, articles and short stories, and examine different types of media.
+Taught in Spanish.
+Prerequisite: 303 or 306; or Spanish 202 may be taken concurrently with permission from the department.

-Prerequisite: Spanish 295 or 301.
-Alternate years, spring semester only, three hours.
+Offered periodically, spring semester only, three hours.

 SPAN 317.
 SPACE AND URBAN DESIGN IN LATIN AMERICA.
 In the Latin American plaza, many different conceptions of how public space is defined and utilized converge, from the Mesopotamian boulevard to the markets, teocallis, and kanchas of the indigenous civilizations of the New World.
 Through a journey that highlights the key ideas and moments of the history of public space, this class examines the creation of the plaza in Latin America and invites students to make connections with the evolution of Main Street in the United States.
 Students also explore questions relative to the future of public areas and how redevelopment efforts may affect culture and society in general.
-Prerequisite: Spanish 295 or 301.
-Alternate years, spring semester only, three hours.
+Taught in Spanish.
+Prerequisite: Spanish 301.
+Offered periodically, spring semester only, three hours.